Centre For Development and Peace

 A journalist and political commentator, Hussain

-is a Member of the National Security Advisory Board,
+is a former two time Member of the National Security Advisory Board,

 He has been covering insurgency, ethnic strife, and